-young life.
+IRENE GAKII In Form 1 at Naathu secondary school.
+She has experienced and overcome many challenges in her young life.
 Nonetheless she has shown remarkable endurance and perseverance to remain in school and maintain her grades.
-Her scholarship will run for the is hardworking and obedient.
+Her scholarship will run for the remaining 3 years of her secondary school regarding conservation concepts is hardworking and obedient.
 His scholarship will run for the remaining 3 years of his secondary education.